top of page

 Visitor Experience Tickets

-The purchase of a Visitor Experience Ticket gives visitors access to reserved on-site parking, on-the-hour guided tours, audio equipment for self-guided tours, and access to Centre exhibits as well as the café, gift shop, and rest rooms.
+The purchase of a Visitor Experience Ticket gives visitors access to reserved on-site parking, on-the-hour guided tours, self-guided audio tours, and access to Centre exhibits as well as the café, gift shop, and rest rooms.
 Visitors are strongly encouraged to pre-book tickets through the Centre’s online portal to reduce queue times.
 Tickets are timed and visitors are asked to arrive within a 30-minute window.
 After entry, guests may stay as long as they like.

 Giant’s Causeway Tickets

 Prices vary throughout the year.
-For the 2023 season adult tickets range from $13.50 Euro to $15.00 Euros; Children $6.75 Euros to $7.50 Euros.
+For the 2025 peak season adult ticket is $15.00 Euros; Children $7.50 Euros.

 Outside the Giant's Causeway Visitor Centre | Is it worth visiting Giant's Causeway